serviewcare/EJDBKit/README.md

 Current Status
 =================

+Sep 12, 2013 - v0.3.2
+- Bumped ejdb to v1.1.24.
+- Fixed up implicit conversion warnings.
+- The 0.3.x series will be the last to support Xcode 4.

 Sep 4, 2013 - v0.3.1
 - Bumped ejdb submodule to ejdb release v1.1.23

-Aug 29, 2013 - v0.3.0
-- Added import/export functionality to EJDBDatabase class.
-- Added new EJDBQueryBuilder and EJDBFIQueryBuilder classes for programmatic query building.
-- Bumped ejdb submodule to ejdb release v1.1.22

 I will try to make future releases as painless as possible (minimal code changes on your end, if any) but I can't guarantee complete shelter from pain until at least version 1.0. :)